top of page

 Let 'em Play!

 Recently, a young mother asked me if I thought she should wait an extra year before enrolling her son in kindergarten.
-Because of his August birthday, she was concerned that if she enrolled him, he would be one of the youngest students in the class.
-The difference between an older 5 and younger 5 can be significant.
-Delaying entrance into kindergarten (usually boys) has been a topic of discussion for over 30 years.
-Prior to that time, it was not a major concern.
+She was worried that, with his August birthday, he would be among the youngest in his class.
+The difference between an older 5 and a younger 5 can be significant.
+Delaying entrance into kindergarten (usually for boys) has been a topic of debate for over 30 years.
+Prior to that time, it wasn't a major concern.
 So, why the big change?
 At issue is the increased focus on academics at the kindergarten level.

 I well remember the turning point.
 I had been teaching first grade for quite a few years and felt good about the curriculum.
-That was UNTIL - until slowly, but surely, academic content taught in first grade was pushed down to kindergarten.
-Likewise, content that was being taught in second grade was pushed down to first grade.
-Expectations for third graders became expectations for second graders and so on, and so on.
+That was until—until slowly but surely, academic content taught in first grade was moved to kindergarten.
+Likewise, content that was being taught in second grade moved to first grade.
+Expectations for third graders became expectations for second graders, and so on, and so on.
 Kindergarten teachers were the first to complain.
-Up and down the halls frustrations could be heard (We’re pushing these children too hard.
+Up and down the halls, frustrations could be heard (We’re pushing these children too hard.
 This content is too academic for kindergarten.
 These new expectations are not developmentally appropriate.).
 The kindergarten teachers clearly saw the handwriting on the wall, but no one was listening.

 While engaging in imaginative play, children talk to themselves about what they are going to do and how they are going to do it.
-This self-talk correlates to executive function, the broad variety of important tasks that our brains regularly perform (verbal reasoning, problem solving, memory, self-control, organizing thoughts, etc.).
-Strengthening executive function through meaningful, constructive play at an early age can do more to predict future success than attempts to make lower grade curriculums more academically rigorous.
+This self-talk is linked to executive function, the broad variety of important tasks that our brains regularly perform (verbal reasoning, problem-solving, memory, self-control, organizing thoughts, etc.).
+Strengthening executive function through meaningful, constructive play at an early age can do more to predict future success than attempts to make lower-grade curricula more academically rigorous.

 Numerous studies have found no long-term gains from early childhood programs that are predominantly academically based.
 In fact, it is not uncommon for academic advantages observed in kindergarten to level off by 3rd grade.
 Later declines in student attitudes toward school and increased anxiety levels have also been noted.